 Start Googling too.
 One of my favourite searches is “Things to do in XXXX blog”.
 I usually put the word blog in now because otherwise the search brings back a multitude of lists from Trip Advisor and other similar sites that have little information and variety.

 Surf Netflix for travel documentaries.
 Think Anthony Bourdain, or Departures, or any one of a number of other shows.
-Cooking shows also often have travel information in the, and can help you find places to eat and interesting foods to try.
+Cooking shows also often have travel information in them, and can help you find places to eat and interesting foods to try.

 Check out organised tours.
 You don’t necessarily need to go on one, but they might give you some ideas on itineraries and travel options.